Carbon-Twelve-C12/quantera/README.md

 ## Competitive Positioning

-With our continued implementation of LiquidityPools, YieldOptimizer, L2Bridge, and SmartAccountTemplates contracts, Quantera offers several advantages over competitors:
+With our continued implementation of AssetFactory, LiquidityPools, YieldOptimizer, L2Bridge, WalletContext, and SmartAccountTemplates contracts, Quantera offers several advantages over competitors:

 1. **Multi-Asset Support**: Unlike most platforms that focus on a single asset class, Quantera supports treasury securities, environmental assets, and more.